-Among the women veterans listed in the attached index are those who are buried in various locations in the United States.
+Among the women veterans listed in the attached index are those buried in various locations in the United States.
 Whenever possible, the burial location has been added.

 HOW WERE THEIR NAMES GATHERED?:

-Their names come from the WWII records in the National Archives, Access to Archival Databases [NARA], from military records available in the subscription database Ancestry, and from articles and obituaries in Newspapers.com and the Kentucky Digital Newspaper Program [KDNP].
+Their names come from the World War II records in the National Archives, Access to Archival Databases [NARA], military records available in the subscription database Ancestry, and articles and obituaries in Newspapers.com and the Kentucky Digital Newspaper Program [KDNP].
 Some of the names and additional information were submitted by family members.
 Names have also been gathered from library resources: books, journals, and reports.
-If you would like to submit a name and/or additional information, please send a message to the email address email@example.com.
+If you would like to submit a name and/or additional information, please send a message to email@example.com.

 Kentucky Digital Newspaper Program

 IS THERE MORE INFORMATION?:

 1. All NKAA entries with the subject heading Women's Army Corps (WACs).

 2. All NKAA entries with the subject heading WACs 6888th Postal Battalion.